4 important things to look for in a moving company

 4. In-Home or Video Survey Estimates

-Just as you wouldn’t accept estimates given over the phone or online for home repair, a moving company offering an estimate without seeing what they’re moving should set off an alarm.
-Having an in-home estimate or a video survey allows you to first meet with the person that will help you coordinate your move through its completion and learn more about their specific process so you know what to expect at every step of your move.
+For larger moves, in order to get the most accurate quote, it is recommended that you schedule an in-home estimate or a video survey, both of which allows you to first meet with the person that will help you coordinate your move through its completion and learn more about their specific process so you know what to expect at every step of your move.

 Choosing a reputable moving company does require a little bit of legwork on your part, but you’ll be glad you did so in the end.
 If you are in the process of searching for a moving company, contact us.
 Suddath has been moving people locally since 1919 and is the largest agent of United Van Lines, the leading long-distance moving company in the United States.